sripranav9/nomo/README.md

 Nomo runs on a Raspberry Pi using Python for vision and logic, paired with an Arduino for motor and sensor control.
 When placed in a predefined location, it can detect gestures and trigger break/focus states accordingly.
 Each mode is designed to reflect a balance between productivity and self-care.

 > For a full overview of modes, gestures, and setup, see the [Product Manual](/docs/nomo-product-manual.pdf).
+> For a full overview of modes, gestures, and setup, see the [State Machine Diagram](/docs/nomo-state-machine-diagram.jpg).

 ## Repository Structure